Skip to Content

 For the ultimate thrill ride, get on the California line where California intersects Market to experience one of the big hills of the city.

-For some awesome city views, take a hike at Twin Peaks.
+For some incredible city views, take a hike at Twin Peaks.

 These famous grassy peaks are the second-highest spots in town, second to Mount Davidson, so you know you are in for a treat.